Visas for Kazakhstan

 Depending on one's reasons for wishing to enter, the process of obtaining a visa for Kazakhstan can either be a breeze or a complex procedure requiring extensive documentation.
 In some cases, it is possible to enter Kazakhstan with no visa at all.

-There is an extensive list of countries whose citizens may enter Kazakhstan without a visa for a designated period of time – usually up to 30 days.
-More than 60 countries have this beneficial arrangement with Kazakhstan, including but not limited to: the US, Australia, Canada, Brazil, Russia and all 28 EU member states.
+There is an extensive list of countries whose citizens may enter Kazakhstan without a visa for a designated period of time – usually up to 30 or 90 days.
+More than 50 countries have this beneficial arrangement with Kazakhstan, including but not limited to the US, Australia, Canada, Brazil, Russia and all EU member states.

 Visitors visas for Kazakhstan

 If visiting the country to explore and see the sights, the F1 Tourist Visa is the appropriate visa.
 The F1 visa comes in single-, double- or triple-entry varieties.
 F1 visas allow the holder to be present in Kazakhstan for a period of up to 30 days and are valid for a total of 90 days after being granted.

 Travellers wishing to visit family members in Kazakhstan can apply for a G1 Private Visa.
 This usually requires a letter of invitation from a friend or family member residing in Kazakhstan.
 Once a G1 visa is granted, the holder is allowed to be present in the country for up to 90 days.